Ten things kids who grew up in Evansville in the 90s will remember

 When you heard these three notes, you knew severe weather was coming.
 This video clip is from Jan.
 3, 2000 when an F3 tornado hit Owensboro.

 There was a big affiliation switch in 1995 where three of the four local stations traded hands.
 The company that owned WTVW, which was affiliated with ABC at the time, sold the station to Petracom.
-FOX had a 20% in Petracom, so WTVW switched to a FOX affiliation.
+Since FOX owned 20% of Petracom, WTVW switched to a FOX affiliation.
 This meant that WEHT, WTVW, and WEVV all had to switch affiliation.
 WFIE remained an NBC affiliate.

 Reitz Hill